SoftwareAG/c8y-docs/content/machine-learning/web-app-mlw-bundle/nn-designer.md

 ### Transfer learning

-To begin the model training with transfer learning, you need to create a new neural network architecture file from an existing architecture.
+To begin the model training with transfer learning, you must create a new neural network architecture file from an existing architecture.

 The following steps illustrate how to train a deep neural network model using transfer learning.